Lesotho: (Report updated August 03, 2015)

-SARID firmly beieves that poor countries can only improve their economy, and provide their poor with adequate shelter, through self reliance, by utilizing indigenous resources, by improving upon and modifying traditional methods of construction, and by creating new cottage industries that provide innovative construction material, and by recycling waste whenever and wherever possible.
+SARID firmly beieves that poor countries can only improve their economy, and provide their poor with adequate shelter, through self reliance, by utilizing indigenous resources, by improving upon and modifying traditional methods of construction, and by creating new cottage industries that provide innovative construction material and recycle waste whenever and wherever possible.

 Imported solutions from western countries are very often not tailored to the needs of poor countries such as Lesotho, and are unaffordable.
 They very often make the countries dependent on imported goods and end up primarily benefiting the exporting economies and lending institutions.

 See video below for more images of the process and completed building.

 SARID has been for years building such structures in many countries and has been able to introduce a more affordable structure type ( see our website).
 It has been compromised only by a lack of resources, research and development (R&D) funds, skeptics, and much needed donor support.

 In Lesotho construction cost of future units are expected to be 30% cheaper than comparable structures such as commonly used masonry or other competing structure types, and 70% cheaper over the life of the project - due to savings in heating, cooling and reduced maintenance and upkeep of structures.

 SARID/ SCO team started by converting a small storage space into a vocational center - in the hope of teaching

 the local volunteers building skills.
 A small investment was made on mostly hand tools.
 The first batch of volunteers ended up building the prototype over a 6 month period.
 Most of these volunteers had only secondary school education, were previously unemployed, and had little or no prior experience in construction.
 After training the volunteers had learnt carpentry skills, use of hand tools, and other building /construction skills.
 Seeing the enthusiasm of the volunteers SCO decided not only to provide free training but as an incentive also provided food and a stipend.
 The hope is that the skills learnt will improve

 their chances of employment in the construction industry and perhaps make them capable of building a home for themselves.